G. Dhananjayan: Movie production

 GD is currently an independent consulting film producer and distributor.
-In 2018 he produced Tamil films Mr. Chandramouli by Thiru (director), starring Karthik (actor), Gautham Karthik, Regina Cassandra, Varalaxmi Sarathkumar, Santhosh Prathap and others and Kaatrin Mozhi by Radha Mohan, starring Jyothika, Vidharth, Lakshmi Manchu and others.
+In 2018, he produced Tamil films Mr. Chandramouli by Thiru (director), starring Karthik (actor), Gautham Karthik, Regina Cassandra, Varalaxmi Sarathkumar, Santhosh Prathap and others and Kaatrin Mozhi by Radha Mohan, starring Jyothika, Vidharth, Lakshmi Manchu, Kabadadaari with Sibi Sathyaraj and Kapatadhaari in Telugu with Sumanth.

+GD is one of the Partners of the newly created company Infiniti Film Ventures in 2019 and the company has produced Kodiyil Oruvan, Kolai, and Raththam released till 2023.

-GD is known for his full involvement while producing the film with his director and observes carefully the way the movie is moulding in-shape without setbacks.
-Director Cheran once mentioned in an interview that producers should be like GD by visiting the shooting spots and being a part of the production process, so that they will know what hurdles the film crew is facing while making a movie.
+GD is known for his full involvement while producing the film with his director and observes the way the movie is molded in shape without setbacks.
+Director Cheran once mentioned in an interview that producers should be like GD by visiting the shooting spots and being a part of the production process so that they will know what hurdles the film crew is facing while making a movie.

 Movie Distribution

-GD has distributed the film “Zero" in 2016 under his production banner Blue Ocean Entertainment.
-In May 2017, he commenced his distribution company Creative Entertainers and Distributors and distributed the successful film “Ivan Thanthiran".
+GD distributed the film Zero in 2016 under his production banner Blue Ocean Entertainment.
+In May 2017, he commenced his distribution company Creative Entertainers and Distributors and distributed the successful film Ivan Thanthiran.
 In 2018 GD distributed the film U Turn starring Samantha Prabhu in Tamil Nadu, which became a success.